jundalisay/spblist/content/en/material/principles/part-2/chapter-09.md

 ---

-Spatial Relationality via `G1 : G2` leads to the following phenomena:
+Spatial Relationality via `G1 : G2` and the 3 layers leads to the following phenomena:

 Identity 1 | Identity 2 | Phenomena
 --- | --- | ---